Privacy statement

 The Queensland Productivity Commission (QPC) manages personal information in accordance with the Information Privacy Act 2009 (IP Act).

-We collect, store, use, disclose and manage your personal information in a manner consistent with the IP Act and the Information Privacy Principles in the IP Act.
+We collect, store, use, disclose and manage your personal information in a manner consistent with the IP Act and the Queensland Privacy Principles in the IP Act.
 'Personal information' may include your name, address, phone number, email address, age, your employer, and your position title.

-Information we may collect and use and disclosure of personal information
+Information we may collect and use; and disclosure of personal information

 We may ask you to provide personal information through this site or through other engagements with you (e.g. in-person consultation or over the phone).
-We will only collect, use and disclose your information:

-- to meet your needs (e.g. answer your questions)
+• to meet your needs (e.g. answer your questions)

-- if you have consented to such collection e.g. by making a submission in response to public consultation that incudes your personal information,
+• if you have consented to such collection e.g. by making a submission in response to public consultation that incudes your personal information,

-- if you would reasonably expect us to collect or use your personal information in this way, e.g. where you provide a submission in response to public consultation where we explained how your personal information might be collected or used if provided in a submission or
+• if you would reasonably expect us to collect or use your personal information in this way, e.g. where you provide a submission in response to public consultation where we explained how your personal information might be collected or used if provided in a submission or

-- if it is necessary for a specific purpose, such as the investigation of a privacy complaint
+• if it is necessary for a specific purpose, such as the investigation of a privacy complaint

-- if authorised or required by law, e.g. if we are legally required to disclose your personal information in response to a subpoena issued by a court of competent jurisdiction.
+• if authorised or required by law, e.g. if we are legally required to disclose your personal information in response to a subpoena issued by a court of competent jurisdiction.

-- it will prevent or lessen a serious and imminent threat to somebody's life or health, or
+• if it will prevent or lessen a serious and imminent threat to somebody's life or health, or

-- it is reasonably necessary for the enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the protection of public revenue.
+• if it is reasonably necessary for the enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the protection of public revenue.

 We will not add you to a mailing list or give your personal information to third parties without your consent, unless required by law.